Vaccination: Costs and benefits

 On the whole, vaccinations induce a net benefit to society.
 Vaccines are often noted for their high Return on investment (ROI) values, especially when considering the long-term effects.
 Some vaccines have much higher ROI values than others.
-Studies have shown that the ratios of vaccination benefits to costs can differ substantially—from 27:1 for diphtheria/pertussis, to 13.5:1 for measles, 4.76:1 for varicella, and 0.68–1.1 : 1 for pneumococcal conjugate.
+Studies have shown that the ratios of vaccination benefits to costs can differ substantially—from 27:1 for diphtheria/pertussis, to 13.5:1 for measles, 4.76:1 for varicella, and 0.68–1.1: 1 for pneumococcal conjugate.
 Some governments choose to subsidize the costs of vaccines, due to some of the high ROI values attributed to vaccinations.
 The United States subsidizes over half of all vaccines for children, which costs between $400 and $600 each.
-Although most children do get vaccinated, the adult population of the USA is still below the recommended immunization levels.
+Although most children do get vaccinated, the adult population of the US is still below the recommended immunization levels.
 Many factors can be attributed to this issue.
 Many adults who have other health conditions are unable to be safely immunized, whereas others opt not to be immunized for the sake of private financial benefits.
 Many Americans are underinsured, and, as such, are required to pay for vaccines out-of-pocket.
 Others are responsible for paying high deductibles and co-pays.
 Although vaccinations usually induce long-term economic benefits, many governments struggle to pay the high short-term costs associated with labor and production.
 Consequently, many countries neglect to provide such services.

 According to a 2021 paper, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever have prevented an estimated 50 million deaths from 2000 to 2019.
 The paper "represents the largest assessment of vaccine impact before COVID-19-related disruptions".
 According to a June 2022 study, COVID-19 vaccinations prevented an additional 14.4 to 19.8 million deaths in 185 countries and territories from 8 December 2020 to 8 December 2021.

-The Coalition for Epidemic Preparedness Innovations published a study in The Lancet in 2018 which estimated the costs of developing vaccines for diseases that could escalate into global humanitarian crises.
-They focused on 11 diseases which cause relatively few deaths at present and primarily strike the poor which have been highlighted as pandemic risks: